• Dec 19, 2024

 Animals such as crows, gods, and cows are revered and fed.
 People make colourful patterns of rangoli using materials such as coloured rice, coloured sand, and flower petals at the entrance to their homes and shops.
 On the last day, the sisters greet and bless the brothers.
 Children and youths in the society gather and play and dance along to the Deusi and Bhailo songs with immense joy.

 As the sun goes down, you can see the festivities everywhere and the energy is electric.
-Everyone’s out, and the streets absolutely alive with the music of Tihar pumping, firecrackers going off, and colourful lights everywhere!
+Everyone’s out, and the streets are alive with the music of Tihar pumping, firecrackers going off, and colourful lights everywhere!
 The cultural vibes are at their peak.

 Day 1: Kaag Tihar- Crow Festival